David Cortez, soprano sax

 The Zēlos Quartet is dedicated to performing a wide array of repertoire ranging from underrepresented contemporary works to transcriptions from the baroque, classical, and romantic eras.
 Committed to performing on saxophones that fit the acoustical specifications of its inventor Adolphe Sax, the Zēlos Quartet looks to connect with a variety of audiences to show the wide range of sounds and colors of the saxophone.

-Zēlos has participated in summer music festivals such as Festival South (Hattiesburg, MS) and the National Music Festival (Chestertown, MD), where they connected with local audiences through public performances in retirement homes, farmers markets, and house concerts.
-They have also been extensively coached by Dr. Michael Hernandez of San Jose State University and the critically acclaimed Mana Quartet and have participated in masterclasses by the award winning Verona String Quartet, Shanghai Quartet and Amethyst Quartet.
+Zēlos has been heard across the United States in live concerts such as 405 Shrader (San Francisco, CA), Bainbridge Museum of Art(WA), Bridge Street Theather(NY), Beethoven Center (San Jose, CA), and the Herbst Theather (San Francisco, CA).
+They have also participated in summer music festivals such as Festival South (Hattiesburg, MS), the Mana Saxophone Institute(San Jose, CA) and the National Music Festival (Chestertown, MD), where they have enjoyed performing for local audiences not only in the concert hall but equally comfortable in farmers markets and public spaces alike.
+Zēlos have been extensively coached by Dr. Michael Hernandez of San Jose State University and the critically acclaimed Mana Quartet, and have participated in masterclasses by Verona String Quartet, Shanghai Quartet and Amethyst Quartet.

-Recent awards of the Zēlos Quartet include 1st place in the 2018 Frances Walton Competition, 1st prize in the 2018 California MTNA chamber music competition, and 1st prize in the 2018 South West Region MTNA chamber music competition.
+Recent awards of the Zēlos Quartet include the Grand Prize at the Frances Walton Chamber Competition, winner of the Beverly Hills National Auditions, 1st prize in the 2018 California MTNA chamber music competition, and 1st prize in the 2018 South West Region MTNA chamber music competition.